karuppiah7890/opensource/ideas/remote-pairing-tool/research/thoughts.md

 * About audio of user, video of user, chat feature - all that is secondary for now and are a big problem by themselves.
 Let's see how we get there! :)

+* If only terminal has to be shared, checkout solutions like https://tmate.io , and others, which are based on tmux

+* Check about Virtual Network Computing (VNC) server to see screen

+* Check about the tools I have put up in the [tools list](../remote-pairing-tool.md)

 Action items
 1. Read existing research papers on screen sharing
 2. Check existing tools, libraries and frameworks that help with screen